aryanpol73/Fair-Route/README.md

 🏆 Google Solution Challenge 2026
 Developed with ❤️ to support UN Sustainable Development Goal 8: Decent Work and Economic Growth.

-How to add this to GitHub:
-Save the file as README.md.

-Run these commands:

-Bash
-git add README.md
-git commit -m "docs: add professional README for project mission and setup" git push origin main